jacksund/simmate/docs/full_guides/workflows/adding_computational_resources/overview.md

-> :warning: This module represents an alternative to Prefect.
-It is meant to be a stable quick-start alternative, but lacks the scaling and numerous features that Prefect offers.
+> :warning: This module is intended as a simpler alternative to Prefect.
+It offers a stable, quick-start solution, but lacks the scalability and comprehensive features of Prefect.

-This is an SQL executor that intends to be a stripped down version of FireWorks and Prefect.
-The scheduler is directly built into the django database, which makes it so you don't have to deal with firewalls or complex setups -- any worker that can connect to the database will work just fine.
-The downside is that the executor is slower because each task requires multiple database calls and also writing to the database.
-It's a trade off of speed for stability, but this is okay because many workflows in Simmate are >1min and the speed penality is well below 1 second.
+This module functions as an SQL executor, offering a streamlined version of FireWorks and Prefect.
+The scheduler is directly integrated with the Django database, removing the need to navigate firewalls or intricate setups.
+Any worker with database access can operate effectively.
+However, this configuration slows down the executor as each task requires multiple database calls and write operations.
+This trade-off between speed and stability is acceptable, as many Simmate workflows take longer than a minute, and the speed reduction is less than a second.

-Example usage:
+Here's how to implement it:

 ```python
 from simmate.engine.execution.executor import SimmateExecutor